N1ghti3/N1ghti3/README.md

-# Hola , soy Nightie 🤖
+# Hello , soy Nightie 🤖

-## Sobre mí
+## About me

-Soy un apasionado desarrollador en formación con un gran interés en el desarrollo de videojuegos, aplicaciones y páginas web utilizando C#.
-Actualmente estoy enfocado en aprender y mejorar mis habilidades en:
+I am a software developer on formation with a big interest in videogames develop, apps and web pages using C#.
+Right now i´m focused on learning and improve mi skills in:

-*   C# y .NET.
+*   C# and .NET.
-*   Desarrollo web con ASP.NET Core.
+*   Web develop with ASP.NET Core.
+## Now Learning 🎓

+* C#
+* JavaScript
+* Java
+* Python